formstate/formstate/docs/README.md

 ![](./images/inputFieldLabel.png)

+### Concept: Validation

+Now to add validation, you need to have the concept of a *validated value* and a *hot value*.

 FieldState is a super simple class that simple manages two values:

-* `value`: This is the value that you set through code e.g. during FieldState initialisation.
+* `hotValue`: This is the value you bind to the input.
+It is updated as soon as `onHotChange` is called.
-* `hotValue`: This is the value you
+* `validatedValue`: This is the validated value.
+Gets determined once `hotValue` has passed validation without errors.

+Essentially your `Field` components looks like the following:....TBD

 [mobx]:https://github.com/mobxjs/mobx